How Navigating The Skies Landed Nazee Sajedi On ‘The Apprentice’

-This coming March, she’ll look to prove that on “The Apprentice: ONE Championship Edition,” where she’ll compete against 15 other candidates for the chance to work directly under ONE Chairman and CEO Chatri Sityodtong.
+She’ll look to prove that on “The Apprentice: ONE Championship Edition,” where she’ll compete against 15 other candidates for the chance to work directly under ONE Chairman and CEO Chatri Sityodtong.

 If Sajedi wins the one-year, USD$250,000 contract at ONE’s headquarters in Singapore, it will be another big step in a journey that’s already taken her around the world.

 A Daring Soul